• About

 putting the pizza dough in a bowl with plastic wrap.

 Coat the outside of the pizza dough ball with olive oil.
-Cover with plastic wrap and towel.
-For the best results, allow pizza dough to rise in a warm spot for a couple of hours.
+Cover with plastic wrap and a damp towel.
+For the best results, allow pizza dough to rise in a warm spot for a minimum of an hour.

 punching the risen pizza dough.